KickdeGans/Beryllium/README.md

 ## A fast interpretted C like programming language

 #### This projects is still in development and contains incomplete or non functional features and bugs.
 #### At the moment the virtual machine leaks LOTS of memory.
-Use with caution
+Use with caution.
 #### If there are any bugs you find, please notify me.

 <br>